 Good Hygiene Habits

-One of the most effective ways in strengthening the immune system is to work on the first line of defense -- stopping potentially harmful cells from entering the body.
-All body openings are potential entry points for germs – such as the eyes, mouth, and nose.
-The best measure is to wash your hands regularly, especially before eating and after using the toilet.
-Other good habits that reduce the spreading of virus and bacterial infections include all those things your mother probably told you repeatedly as a child.
+One of the most effective ways to strengthen the immune system is to bolster the first line of defense: preventing harmful cells from entering the body.
+All body openings are potential entry points for germs, including the eyes, mouth, and nose.
+The best strategy is to wash hands regularly, especially before eating and after using the toilet.
+Remember these other healthy habits, too:

 - Cover your mouth when yawning, sneezing or coughing